-- Lemon and especially lime trees are the most frost-sensitive, often suffering damage at 32℉.
-They are extremely frost-sensitive; choose the warmest areas of your yard for planting.
-Lemon and lime trees often do not go into dormancy, so frost affects them more than other types of citrus.
+- Lemon, and especially lime trees, are the most frost-sensitive, often suffering damage at 32℉ (0°C).
+They are highly frost-sensitive; choose the warmest areas of your yard for planting.
+Lemon and lime trees often do not go into dormancy, so frost affects them more than other citrus.

 What to cover in a freeze: Frost-tender landscape plants

 Many tender landscape plants will recover from light frosts but have unsightly damage if you don’t cover them.
 Covering tender landscape plants during a freeze may prevent damage.
-Don’t prune frost-damaged plants until after danger of frost has passed in the spring.
+Don’t prune frost-damaged plants until after the danger of frost has passed in the spring.

 Frost-tender landscape plants include (but are not limited to): bougainvillea, some cacti, cape honeysuckle, coral vine, fairy dusters, ficus, hibiscus, lantana, natal plum, myoporum, pygmy date palms, succulents, tropical plants (avocado, banana, guava, etc.), yellow bells.

-Cover these plants during a freeze or remove plants before weather cools.
+Cover these plants during a freeze or remove plants before the weather cools.